IIchukissII/semantic_llm/experiments/meaning_chain/README.md

 The explosion creates potential.
 Logos selects what coheres.
 What remains is meaning — not invented, but *recognized*.

+*(This is simple — but only after you understand.
+Before understanding, nothing is simple.
+This is the nature of insight: it transforms complexity into obviousness, retroactively.)*

 ---

 ## Major Feature: Intent-Driven Collapse